-- provides support to the Managing Authority and Monitoring Committee in their functions; - provides to potential applicants information on funding opportunities within the programme and assist beneficiaries in implementation of their opertations; - organises Monitoring Committee sessions, including preparation and distribution of relevant documents; - organises other meetings and events to support effective implementation of the programme and supported operations; - technically supports the project selection process, including development of assessment sheets (templates) for appraisal and selection of operations; - elaborates and distributes bilingual minutes of Monitoring Committee sessions to ist nominated members; - organises the process of evaluation (exact details and responsibilities will be described in internal manuals); - based on these results it carries out the appraisal of the grant applications; - elaborates ERDF contracts for the lead partners and the MA; - monitors implementation of supported operations (e.g. on basis of monitoring reports); - collects relevant information and provides inputs to annual and final implementation reports; - participates on preparation and implements the programme communication strategy; - has the responsibility for the content and maintainance of the official programme website; - participates in the elaboration and update of guidance documents for applicants and beneficiaries; - collaborates with the Managing Authority on establishment a system to record and store in computerised form data on each operation.
+- Provides support to the Managing Authority and Monitoring Committee in their functions; - Provides information on funding opportunities within the programme to potential applicants and assists beneficiaries in the implementation of their operations; - Organises Monitoring Committee sessions, including preparation and distribution of relevant documents; - Organises other meetings and events to support the effective implementation of the programme and supported operations; - Technically supports the project selection process, including the preparation of assessment sheets (templates) for appraisal and selection of operations; - Elaborates and distributes bilingual minutes of the Monitoring Committee sessions to its nominated members; - Organises the process of evaluation (exact details and responsibilities will be described in the DMCS); - Elaborates ERDF contracts for the lead partners and the MA; - Monitors implementation of supported operations (e.g. on basis of monitoring reports); - Drafting annual and final implementation reports; - Participates in the preparation and implements the programme communications strategy; - Has the responsibility for the content and maintenance of the official programme website; - Participates in the elaboration and update of guidance documents for applicants and beneficiaries; - Collaborates with the Managing Authority on the basis of a system to record and store data on each operation in computerised form.